mjdamgaard/UP-Web-Project/README.md

 # openSDB
-*Status: in development.*
+*Status: A prototype is live at www.opensdb.com!*

 ## Introduction to the project

-openSDB is an open source Semantic Database (SDB), interfaced via www.opensdb.com
+openSDB is an open source Semantic Database (SDB), interfaced via www.opensdb.com.
-(*not live just yet, but a prototype/beta version will be so very soon!*).

 By 'semantic' we refer to the fact that entities in the database can be linked via relations that can be created freely by the users and can carry any meaning.